jackdesert/dailydancer/README.md

   * Identify false positives.
   * Identify missing negatives
   * Correctly identify date when for Re: and Fw: in conjunction with 'on Friday, Nov 6 at 12:29pm so and so wrote ...'
+  * Decide if one week is the ideal amount of events to display
+  * Get www to redirect in production
+  * Staging site
+  * Uptime Monitor

 Icebox: